If you’d like to learn how to plan your perfect wedding in 12 months or less, look no further than right here!

 Both you and your fiancé will need to head down to your local register office in person.
 This is important, irrespective of where your wedding will take place.
 Once your marriage has been authorised by the local registrar superintendent, you are free to marry fifteen days later.
 If you want to delay your wedding, you can delay by up to 12 months if need be.
 Use this link to find your local register office.

 The first thing you’ll need is make an appointment to see your vicar.
 Thankfully the rules aren’t as strict as they once were which means you’re now allow to marry in a church outside of your parish if you’re able to illustrate a qualifying connection.
 What is a qualifying connection?
 It’s where you are able to prove a link to a church.
-Perhaps it’s a church where you worshipped as a child.
-It could be a church where you were baptised.
+Perhaps it’s a church where you worshipped as a child or the place where you were baptised.
 It could even be a church where your parents or your grandparents married.
 The good news is that you don’t even need to be a regular churchgoer to marry in a church outside of your area.
 Read all seven qualifying connections for marriage here.

 Once you have finalised a date for your wedding day, the banns have to be read out in public in your chosen church for three Sundays in succession.
 Ordinarily the banns of marriage tend to be read in the three months immediately before your wedding day.